manubot/rootstock/SETUP.md

 First, you must configure two environment variables (`OWNER` and `REPO`).
 These variables specify the GitHub repository for the manuscript (i.e. `https://github.com/OWNER/REPO`).
+Both variables are case-sensitive in some of the setup steps.
 **Edit the following commands with your manuscript's information:**

 ```sh